JohnMulligan/CRC_2023_SV_React_Docs/docs/redux/getFilterPeopleObjectSlice.md

 dispatch(getFilterPeopleObject(filterMenuObject));

 ```

+## Additional Information
+Ensure that you have the required dependencies installed and properly configured before using this code.
+This code is intended to be used in a Redux-based application for managing dataset collections.
+Refer to the Redux documentation for more details on incorporating this slice into your Redux store.

 This will update the state with the new filter menu object and trigger any relevant Redux state updates or subscriptions.

+Feel free to modify the initial state, actions, and reducer based on your specific requirements.
 Note: Make sure to adjust the import paths according to your project structure.